How to Learn Linux: A Guide for Beginners

 Have you ever wondered about the process that enables applications on your computer to run?
 Have you ever thought about what enables you to browse a website on a computer?
 Or play a game?
 Behind every application on a computer there is an operating system that allows you to use the hardware.

-Linux was invented by Linus Torvalds as an updated version of the UNIX OS software, which he thought needed to be improved.
+Linux was designed as an updated version of the UNIX OS software, which he thought needed to be improved.
 After his suggestions were ignored, he decided to create his own operating system with all the features he needed.

 The Linux operating system was launched in 1991.
 Shortly after, several programmers offered to help improve the operating system.
 Over time, it has become ubiquitous and powers everything from modern phones to smart devices.